galeoconsulting/atlassian-rest-cli/README.md

 ##How could I use it?
 When working with it I have several use-cases in mind:

-Use it as console-tool to script and automate certain configuration changes (local development; staging etc development deployment)
+* Use it as console-tool to script and automate certain configuration changes (local development; staging etc development deployment)
-Use it as a tool to play with JIRA system API at realtime (local development needs) I would really appreciate if you will think out other use-cases and will report them back to me.
+* Use it as a tool to play with Atlassian product system API at realtime (local development needs)

+I would really appreciate if you will think out other use-cases and will report them back to me.
 So do it :)

 ##How to start?
 *  Build project

         git clone git@github.com:leonardinius/atlassian-rest-cli.git
-        cd jira-rest-cli/
+        cd atlassian-rest-cli/
         git submodule init
         git submodule update
         cd rest-cli-parent/